ninito-ph/MinJect/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MinJect is a simple dependency injection framework, based on a now-defunct repo from Wooga.
+MinJect is a simple dependency injection framework, forked from a now-defunct repo from Wooga.
 It focuses on being minimalistic and easy to use.

 <!-- GETTING STARTED -->
 ## Getting Started